MatteoRagni/notes-from-a-cloud-dev-architect/12-aws-services.md

 ### Amazon CloudTrail

 [Amazon CloudTrail](https://aws.amazon.com/cloudtrail/) records API calls and management events across your AWS accounts.
 It logs who did what, when, from where, and with which parameters.
-Architects rely on CloudTrail for **auditing, security investigations, and compliance** (e.g. PCI, ISO).
+Developers rely on CloudTrail for **auditing, security investigations, and compliance** (e.g. PCI, ISO).
 Trails deliver events to S3 and optionally to CloudWatch Logs.

 **Typical scenario / pattern**
 A typical pattern is a centralized logging account where all accounts in an AWS Organization send their CloudTrail logs.
 Security and compliance teams SIEM tooling to query these logs for suspicious activity, such as unusual console sign‑ins or IAM changes.
 Automated rules can react to specific CloudTrail events, such as disabling credentials when an access key is exposed.